 - At least one of the Session Chairs will need to be available between 15 June 2017 and 30 June 2017 for the session proposal evaluation period to approve merges and/or changes in description.
 In addition, one of the Session Chairs of accepted sessions will also need to be available between 26 September 2017 and 3 October 2017 to finalize scheduling of the abstracts within their sessions.

 - Session proposals must include a concise definition of the scientific topic and must include a description of why the topic is relevant and timely.
 The final version of the session proposal will be available to those submitting abstracts.

-- Session proposals must be based on scientific value and not have a focus other than scientific results and/or their applications; thus, sessions that are celebratory or in honor will not be considered.
-Sessions cannot be in tribute of specific person or contain the name of scientist in the session title or description.
+- Session proposals must be based on scientific value and not have a focus other than scientific results and/or their applications; thus, sessions that are celebratory or in honor of individual(s) will not be considered.
+Sessions cannot be in tribute of specific persons or cite the name of a scientist in the session title or description.
 (Tributes can be held as Town Halls rather than formal scientific sessions if so desired.)

 - Session proposals that are deemed to be primarily advertisements of commercial products and services will not be considered.
 Session proposals that contain the name of a specific experiment in the title or description will not be considered.

 - Sessions should be designed to have a broad appeal and to engage international participation.
-The Program Committee will not approve sessions that are too narrowly focused and such sessions will be merged or declined.
+The Program Committee will not approve sessions that are too narrowly focused; such sessions will be merged or declined.